madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

     You might get a two dimensional array that would help for our purposes with a type such as `CArray (Int,Int) Int`.

+[^4]: Fractally inclined reader will realise this is, in fact, [how you construct the Sierpenski triangle](http://mathworld.wolfram.com/Rule90.html).